peterkhe1999/CheatSheet/OSCP/README.md

 ```

 Password spraying attack based on obtaining a TGT.

 Using **kinit** on a Linux system, we can obtain and cache a Kerberos TGT.
 We'll need to provide a username and password to do this.
-If the credentials are valid, we'll obtain a TGT.
+If they are valid, we'll obtain a TGT.

-It only uses two UDP frames to determine whether the password is valid, as it sends only an AS-REQ and examines the response.
+It only uses 2 UDP frames to determine whether the password is valid, as it sends only an AS-REQ and examines the response.

 **kerbrute** is cross-platform, we can use it on Windows and Linux.

 ```pwsh
 .\kerbrute_windows_amd64.exe passwordspray -d corp.com .\usernames.txt "Nexus123!"
 ```

 If you receive a network error, make sure that the encoding of `usernames.txt` is ANSI.
-You can use Notepad's Save As functionality to change the encoding.
+Use Notepad's Save As functionality to change the encoding.

 ### AS-REP Roasting